-Many of ML’s writers are leading city and county attorneys, recognized academics or acknowledged experts in private practice; IMLA welcomes submissions by members seeking to share their domain expertise.
+Many of ML’s writers are leading city and county attorneys, recognized academics and acknowledged domain experts in private practice.